nomad-xyz/docs/docs/partners/nomad-appendix.md

  - **Core**: Reference to the core Nomad protocol, or the messaging channels implemented by the core protocol.

- - **xApps**: Pronounced `zapp`.
+ - **xApps**: Pronounced `zap`.
 A cross-chain application that utilizes the infrastructure of the core Nomad protocol. xApps define the rules for encoding and decoding messages sent via Nomad.

  - **Routers**: A xApp contract that implements a cross-chain application by specifying the message format, as well as rules for dispatching and handling messages.